 Government IT Projects Pushed To Use Modular Contracting

-New Office of Management and Budget guidelines aim to cut costs and improve contractor performance by breaking IT projects into smaller pieces.
+New Office of Management and Budget guidelines aim to cut costs and improve contractor performance by breaking IT projects

-new guidance for agencies to use in implementing modular contracting, a way to break very large IT programs in smaller, easier-to-control segments.
+The Office of Management and Budget has released new guidance for agencies to use in implementing modular contracting, a way to break very large IT programs in smaller, easier-to-control segments.

 The purpose of the new approach is to encourage "agencies to shift away from the bloated, multi-year projects so common in the past to a more nimble approach," Joe Jordan, administrator for federal procurement policy, and Steven VanRoekel, federal CIO, wrote in a post on the White House blog.